lookingcloudy/webhook/README.md

 # Examples
 Check out [Hook examples page](https://github.com/adnanh/webhook/wiki/Hook-Examples) for more complex examples of hooks.

+Added a special source to search for bitbucket branches and tags.
+Use source = "bitbucket-branch" or "bitbucket-tag".
+This searches "new" in all pushed changes for the value specified.
+Can use either "value" match or "regex" match.

 # Contributing
 Any form of contribution is welcome and highly appreciated.